jamboree/niji/README.md

 - `iterate(path, sink)` is a utility function that sends the path commands to sink.
 - `ellipse<T>` is a predefined path generator.
 - `views::dash<T>(pattern)` returns a path adaptor that generates dash lines.
-- `sink` is something that receives the path commands.
+- `sink` is something that handles the path commands.

 ## Documentation
 - [Tutorial](https://github.com/jamboree/niji/wiki/Tutorial)